 Mormon pioneers had a relatively high literacy rate compared to other people around the world in the 1830s – 1850s.
 To a large extent, this can be attributed to the fact that they had Protestant roots and they needed to read Scripture in order to properly practice their religious beliefs.
 Keep in mind that the United States at this time had no federal program of education for its citizenry.
 Most states and municipalities didn’t either.
 Compulsory, standardized, universal education was a reform of the early 1900s.
 Still, many of the middle-class pioneers were literate, kept diaries and read guide books prior to embarking on the overland journey west to Utah, which came to be known as the Mormon Trail.

 The most popular books of the time were: William Clayton’s The Latter Day Saint’s Emigrant’s Guide (1848), and Joseph Ware’s The Emigrant’s Guide to California (1849).
 All of the guides of the time included recommendations for provisioning the wagons.
-For example, Andrew Child’s Overland Route guidebook included foodstuff recommendation for three men to include 50 pounds of coffee and 2 pounds of tea, even the LDS leadership recommended packing coffee, tea, and alcohol for the 1846 overland journey.
+For example, Andrew Child’s Overland Route guidebook included foodstuff recommendations for three men to include 50 pounds of coffee and 2 pounds of tea, even the LDS leadership recommended packing coffee, tea, and alcohol for the 1846 overland journey.

 Next to Godliness?

 Around 1921, the Mormon Church switched from the use of wine in religious ceremonies to water.
 Today, it seems that full participation in the Church (participation in the Mormon Temple) is granted to those who are strict adherents to the Words of Wisdom.
 But there is still room for debate on the specifics of what it means to “strictly” adhere to the tenets of the Words of Wisdom.
 Even today, there is a lot of discussion about whether it is just coffee and tea, whether cola is ok, whether decaf coffee and tea are ok, etc.